MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 ## Deep Windows Server and cluster administration with Windows Admin Center

-Windows Admin Center is a browser-based server adminstration tool set that lets you manage your Windows Servers.
-It can be locally-deployed with no Azure or cloud dependency, or can be used directly integrated within the Azure Portal.
+Windows Admin Center is a browser-based server administration tool set that lets you manage your Windows Servers.
+It can be locally deployed with no Azure or cloud dependency, or can be used directly integrated within the Azure portal.
 Windows Admin Center gives you full control over all aspects of your server infrastructure and is particularly useful for managing servers on private networks that are not connected to the Internet.

 Windows Admin Center is the modern evolution of "in-box" management tools, like Server Manager and MMC, and complements other management solutions.